 Design a logo they will remember!
-As mentioned prior, simple shapes are easier to remember then complex ones.
+As mentioned prior, simple shapes are easier to remember than complex ones.
 Color also plays a vital role in memorability because it has an emotional impact on your customer base.
 When you pair the power of shapes and color together, you create memorability.
 Target is a brand that does this well.
 A very simple shape (multiple circles) along with the color red implies that Target is a leader in retail.
 Tapping into these two powerful tools will engage your audience on a psychological level while making your brand easy to remember.

 “One size fits all” does not apply to logo design.
 You need versatility to maintain a consistent look across the many places your brand appears.
 For example, what looks good on your website might not translate to your social media profile.
 And what looks good on your social media profile might not transfer to a brick and mortar exterior sign.
 Consider where, when and how your logo will be used.
 Then, create different variations of your logo to accommodate those needs.

 A strong brand identity avoids design trends.
 Trends come and go.
 If your logo is designed with a trend focus, it may be a turn-off to potential customers when that style is no longer “in.”
 You want a brand identity that can stand the test of time and sustain your growth.